 statistics-volume- Volume-based mass-univariate analysis with SPM

-the ClinicaDL framework for the reproducible processing of neuroimaging data with deep learning methods.
+- You can use the ClinicaDL framework for the reproducible processing of neuroimaging data with deep learning methods.

 Dataset converters (

 Clinica provides tools to curate several publicly available neuroimaging datasets and convert them to BIDS namely:

 aibl-to-bids- AIBL: Australian Imaging, Biomarker & Lifestyle Flagship Study of Ageing

 habs-to-bids- HABS: Harvard Aging Brain Study

 nifd-to-bids- NIFD: Neuroimaging in Frontotemporal Dementia